-Because the HIPAA privacy rule requires that Harris Health notify affected patients within sixty (60) calendar days of the discovery of a HIPAA breach, you should report your suspicions as soon as possible to the Office of Corporate Compliance for investigation.
-You may report HIPAA allegations either: (1) via email to CorporateCompliance@harrishealth.org; (2) through Harris Health's Electronic Incident Reporting System (eIRS); or (3) to the Corporate Compliance hotline at 800-500-0333.
+Because the HIPAA privacy rule requires that Harris Health notify affected patients within 60 calendar days of the discovery of a HIPAA breach, you should report your suspicions as soon as possible but not later than 24 hours after discovery to the Office of Corporate Compliance for investigation.
+You may report HIPAA allegations either: (1) via email to CorporateCompliance@harrishealth.org; (2) through Harris Health's Electronic Incident Reporting System (eIRS); or (3) to the Corporate Compliance hotline at (844) 565-0621 or use the secure and confidential EthicsPoint site.

-- Harris Health Policy 3.11.105, Use and Disclosure of Protected Health Information for Treatment, Payment, and Health Care Operations - Harris Health Policy 3.11.201, Use and Disclosure of Protected Health Information for Facility Directories - Harris Health Policy 3.11.302, Minimum Necessary Standard for Request, Use, or Disclosure of Protected Health Information - Harris Health Policy 3.11.306, Permitted Use and Disclosure of Protected Health Information Without a Patient Authorization - Harris Health Policy 3.11.310, Making and Disclosing Photographic, - Video, Electronic, Digital, or Audio Recordings of Patients
+Harris Health Policy 3.11.105, Use and Disclosure of Protected Health Information for Treatment, Payment, and Health Care Operations

+Harris Health Policy 3.11.104, Sanctions for Failure to Comply with Privacy and Information Security Policies.

+Harris Health Policy 3.11.201, Use and Disclosure of Protected Health Information for Facility Directories

+Harris Health Policy 3.11.302, Minimum Necessary Standard for Request, Use, or Disclosure of Protected Health Information

+Harris Health Policy 3.11.306, Permitted Use and Disclosure of Protected Health Information Without a Patient Authorization

-Protecting our patients' information and Harris Health's information and resources
+Protecting our patients' information and Harris Health's information and resources to enable Harris Health to optimize its infrastructure, and protecting Harris Health' patients by creating an environment where zero patient harm is the expectation through the provision of safe and high-quality care.